OXALIPLATIN CHEMOTHERAPY-INDUCED PERIPHERAL NEUROPATHY (CIPN) MODEL

 Hind paw mechanical allodynia testing using von Frey filaments

 Paw withdrawal threshold (PWT) is assessed using the up-down method (Chaplan et al., 1994) for both the left and right hind paws prior to CIPN induction (Figure 1B).
 The development of hind paw tactile hypersensitivity is determined by testing the animals using von Frey filaments once per week during Weeks 5-6.
 During week 7, rats with average PWT ≤5.0g are included in the subsequent testing of the asset’s efficacy to treat mechanical allodynia in oxaliplatin CIPN rats.
+Animals are balanced across treatment groups based on body weight and post-oxaliplatin PWT.

 Hind paw cold allodynia using acetone evaporation

 The number of positive responses to acetone trials (Choi et al., 1994) is assessed for both the left and right hind paws prior to CIPN induction (Figure 1C).
 During Week 4, all rats receive cold priming with acetone.
 The development of hind paw cold hypersensitivity is determined by testing the animals during Week 5.
 During Week 6, rats with average scores ≥2 are included in the subsequent testing of the asset’s efficacy to treat cold allodynia in oxaliplatin CIPN rats.
+Animals are balanced across treatment groups based on body weight and post-oxaliplatin number of positive responses to acetone trials.

 References